nataliacct/nataliacct.github.io/README.md

 Liaised and coordinated with external: auditor, bank officers, tax officer, supplier / vendors, government, and consultant

-Mentored, and led Finance, and accounting team
+Mentored, supervised, and led Finance, and accounting team